Temporary & Semi-Permanent Hair Colour – 5 Tips for Colourists

 Make note of the benefits of these products and really use them to sell the service.
 Healthy, shiny hair with beautiful tone really is the outcome you’re aiming towards.
 For example, mood boards are an excellent way to help your clients understand the target result.
 Here is an example of a mood board we have put together for a rose gold theme.

 Want to know more about temporary and semi-permanent hair colouring?
-Sign up to our free 48-hour trial and check out some of our recommendations below.
+Check out some of our recommendations below.

 Looking to learn a low commitment men’s fashion colour service?
 Visit our how to apply a flat matte blue green colour on men’s hair technique with Andreas Kurkowitz.